Illustrated Chips

 Illustrated Chips was a British comic magazine published between 26 July 1890 and 12 September 1953.
 Its publisher was the Amalgamated Press, run by Alfred Harmsworth.
 Priced at a half-penny, Illustrated Chips was among a number of Harmsworth publications that challenged the dominance in popularity of the "penny dreadfuls" among British children.

 After a brief initial run of six issues, Illustrated Chips was relaunched and ran for 2,997 issues.
-Harmsworth titles would enjoy a virtual monopoly of comics in the UK until the emergence of DC Thomson comics in the 1930s.
+Harmsworth titles enjoyed a virtual monopoly of comics in the UK until the emergence of DC Thomson comics in the 1930s.
 In 1953 Illustrated Chips merged with Film Fun.

 From May 1896 to the last issue in 1953 the cover page held a comic strip featuring the tramps Weary Willie and Tired Tim (initially named "Weary Waddles and Tired Timmy").
 A reader of Illustrated Chips as a boy, Charlie Chaplin was inspired by the Weary Willie and Tired Tim characters to create his Little Tramp character.

 "If you want the simple Chaplin truth behind the Chaplin legend, I started the little tramp simply to make people laugh and because those other old tramps, Weary Willie and Tired Tim, had always made me laugh.”